Welcome to the Finding Funding Challenge!

 This five-day Challenge is intended to take your grant seeking skills to the next level, and take the guesswork out of your search for funding.
 You will learn how to effectively and efficiently find funding opportunities tailored to your creative and scholarly interests, strategically read a request for proposals, and make your grant proposal a standout.

 The activities are presented as daily "challenges" that participants might accomplish over the course of one week.
 However, each activity stands alone and can be completed separately from the others and at a time that is convenient for you.

-This program was designed by Jen Bonnet, Social Sciences and Humanities Librarian, and Danielle O'Neill, Research Development Specialist.
+This program was designed by Jen Bonnet, former Social Sciences and Humanities Librarian, and Danielle O'Neill, Research Development Specialist.

 The University of Maine recognizes that it is located on Marsh Island in the homeland of the Penobscot Nation, where issues of water and territorial rights, and encroachment upon sacred sites, are ongoing.
 Penobscot homeland is connected to the other Wabanaki Tribal Nations — the Passamaquoddy, Maliseet, and Micmac — through kinship, alliances and diplomacy.
 The university also recognizes that the Penobscot Nation and the other Wabanaki Tribal Nations are distinct, sovereign, legal and political entities with their own powers of self-governance and self-determination.